 From address, then you should add

-iinet.com.au to the Backscatter SMTP Hosts text box.
+iinet.com.au to the Backscatter SMTP Hosts box.
 This will ensure that any email sent via the

 iinet.com.au SMTP server that bounces will correctly arrive at Fastmail and not be considered backscatter.

-Email from senders in your contact list get special treatment.
+Emais that come from senders in your contact list get special treatment.
 They avoid greylisting and get a reduced spam score.
-If you use an email client (e.g. Outlook, Thunderbird, Apple Mail, etc.), you don't have to enter addresses into your Fastmail contact list manually: you can upload contacts in different formats on the Import & Setup screen.
+If you use an email client, you don't have to enter addresses into your Fastmail contact list manually.
+You can upload contacts in different formats on the Settings → Import & Setup screen.

-*@domain.tld to your contact list in the "email" field.
-This will whitelist messages from all senders in this domain: preventing any message sent from that domain from being marked as spam.
-Entries in a shared contact group (for multi-user accounts) are also included.
+*@domain.tld to your contact list in the Email field.
+Entries in a shared contact group are also included.

-If you don't want to clutter up your contacts with lots of whitelist entries (for example: legitimate mailing lists), create a single contact called "whitelist" and add each whitelist domain to that entry as extra addresses.
+If you don't want to clutter up your contacts with lots of domains (for example: legitimate mailing lists), create a single contact called Whitelist and add each domain to that entry as extra addresses in the Email field.